 Carnavale Festival

 It is celebrated during the two weeks leading up to Ash Wednesday.
-You’ll find people in costumes around the streets and boat parades, street fairs, formal balls, and the atmosphere in the city is quite festive.
-The festival is centered around Piazza San Marco, but there are events in every district around Venice.
+You’ll find people in costumes around the streets and boat parades, street fairs, and formal balls, and the atmosphere in the city is quite festive.
+The festival is centred around Piazza San Marco, but there are events in every district around Venice.
 Carnevale dates vary from year to year, depending on the timing of Easter, so be sure to do your research if you’re planning your vacation around that time.